stryngs/axfr-tools/README.md

 # axfr-tools
 ##The Zonefile Transfer Toolkit

 This toolkit is aimed at those who want to see or gather historical records for a given domain.
 The concept behind it is that if a zonefile from 2010 exists; even if that organization subsequently updates their Nameserver to prevent Zonefile Transfers in 2015, odds are the organization will not change those pre-existing records.
 This can be very useful for someone such as a Pentester tasked with testing various facets of the domain.
-It save precious time with regards to footprinting.
+It can save precious time with regards to footprinting.

 ### The database consists of 5 tables:
 1. axfr